 Jack Hennessy was first elected to the Connecticut General Assembly in 2004 to represent the 127th District, the North End of Bridgeport.
-Hennessy serves as Deputy Speaker of the House, and serves on the Finance, Revenue & Bonding Committee and Public Health Committee.
+Hennessy serves on the Finance, Revenue & Bonding Committee, Environment Committee and Planning & Development Committee.

-In these roles, Hennessy looks forward to working on new legislation that will bring more resources to the City of Bridgeport, specifically a bill to help the University of Bridgeport’s School of Naturopathic Medicine become a national leader.
+In these roles, Hennessy looks forward to working on new legislation that will bring more resources to the City of Bridgeport.
 Additionally he will continue efforts to pass legislation to allow the state to open a competitive process to issue gaming licenses.
-Last year, the house passed this bill, however it died in the Senate.
-The Bridgeport Delegation will continue to focus on this issue during the 2019 session to bring new revenues to the city.
+During the 2018 legislative session, the House passed this bill, but was not brought to a vote by the Senate.
+The Bridgeport Delegation will continue to focus on this issue during the 2021 session to bring new revenues to the city.

 Since being elected, Hennessy has fought for property tax relief, the creation of a universal health care system, and protection of the Long Island Sound.
 Hennessy previously lead the Economic Development sub-group of the Smart Growth Working Group and was a member of the Continuing Legislative Committee on State Planning and Development.
 He continues to work toward easing congestion on the highways, attract businesses, smart growth and mass transit.